kojix2/chatgpt-cli/README.md

 bin/chatgpt
 ```

-What is a good way to distribute command line tools created in Crystal?
+What is a good way to distribute command-line tools created in Crystal?
 I am looking for someone to help us.

 You can quickly try development by using [Gitpod](https://www.gitpod.io/).

 ## License

 This project is open-source and available under the terms of the [MIT License](https://opensource.org/licenses/MIT).